eklavya/blog/content/2025-01-10-Shared-Windows-Linux-Dev.md

 **Note:** At the time of this writing WSL2 does not mount btrfs with `discard=async`.
 So make sure fstrim.timer is enabled and running when you boot into linux to make sure the filesystem is trimmed.

-More details on trimming, including for external SSDs, see [here](https://wiki.archlinux.org/title/Solid_state_drive)
+More details on trimming, including for external SSDs, see the excellent archlinux documentation [here](https://wiki.archlinux.org/title/Solid_state_drive).

 ### All Set
 Now you can start WSL2 and access your Linux drive from Windows.
 And the same workspace is available in both environments!
-I personally use VSCode for this.

 Happy coding!